Ender-Wiggin2019/tta_data_analysis/README.md

 ## How could you get these data?

 The source code of  `pulse.py` shows the process to retrieve code from TTA Pulse website.
-Also, an RPA programme (using `pyautogui` to broswer game detail and simple image recognition algorithm to detect correct leaders and wonders) is developed by another teammate to gather detailed data for over 10000 games.
+Also, an RPA programme (using `pyautogui` to browse game detail and simple image recognition algorithm to detect correct leaders and wonders) is developed by another teammate to gather detailed data for over 10000 games.